mpande98/azure-ai-docs/articles/ai-services/openai/how-to/monitor-openai.md

 ## Dashboards

 Azure OpenAI provides out-of-box dashboards for each of your Azure OpenAI resources.
 To access the monitoring dashboards sign-in to [https://portal.azure.com](https://portal.azure.com) and select the overview pane for one of your Azure OpenAI resources.
+You can also see metrics dashboards at the resource view in AI Foundry portal.

 :::image type="content" source="../media/monitoring/dashboard.png" alt-text="Screenshot that shows out-of-box dashboards for an Azure OpenAI resource in the Azure portal." lightbox="../media/monitoring/dashboard.png" border="false":::